Tiger and Lion Safari

-Tiger and Lion Safari, Tyavarekoppa, Shimoga is located the state of Karnataka, India, with an area of 250 ha, at a distance of about 10.0 km from Shimoga town, and 275.0 km from Bangalore.
+Tiger and Lion Safari, Tyavarekoppa, Shimoga is located the state of Karnataka, India, with an area of 250 ha, at a distance of about 10.0 km from Shivamogga city, and 275.0 km from Bangalore.
 Started in 1988, it is Karnataka's second safari park, after Bannerghatta National Park near Bangalore.
 Despite the name, the lion and tiger are neither the only animals here, nor are they the only big cats here.